feathers-studio/comptime.ts/ERRORS.md

 ## CT_ERR_SYNTAX_CHECK

-> Syntax error in comptime evaluation context.
+> Syntax error in comptime evaluation block.

 This error occurs when there's a syntax error in the code that's being evaluated at compile time.
 The error message will include the specific syntax error and its location.